taeastmo/hp-edxd/Documentation/hpm/docs/source/hpmca.rst

    :width: 500px
    :align: center

 In some cases the energy calibration has to be done from different radio-nuclei sources and the spectra recorded in separate acquisitions.
 In this case, define the appropriate fluerescence lines ROI's and save a separate data file for each acquisition.
-With the Energy calibration window open for one of the files, fluerescence ROI's from additional files can be loaded (by clicking :guilabel:`Load more regions...`) and used togeth to compute the calibration coefficients.
+With the Energy calibration window open for one of the spectra, fluerescence ROI's from additional files can be loaded (by clicking :guilabel:`Load more regions...`) and used togeth to compute the calibration coefficients.

 .. figure:: /images/hpmca/hpmca_e_cal.png
    :alt: hpmca_energy_calibration_screen